byterubpay/byterub-site/_posts/2019-12-16-technical-responsibilities-update.md

 ### Lead Maintainer Transfer

-fluffypony is stepping down as the lead maintainer of Monero.
+fluffypony is stepping down as the lead maintainer of ByteRub.
 Snipa will be taking his place. fluffypony will continue as a backup maintainer to relieve Snipa during times when he is busy or on vacation.

-fluffypony has served the Monero project well over its five years of existence, and he will continue to remain active in the community as a maintainer.
+fluffypony has served the ByteRub project well over its five years of existence, and he will continue to remain active in the community as a maintainer.

-Snipa is a longtime contributor to Monero.
-He is best known for developing a popular piece of Monero pool software and supporting the network with well-connected nodes.
-He has substantial coding and auditing experience, and a desire to better Monero's processes.
+Snipa is a longtime contributor to ByteRub.
+He is best known for developing a popular piece of ByteRub pool software and supporting the network with well-connected nodes.
+He has substantial coding and auditing experience, and a desire to better ByteRub's processes.

 luigi1111 will continue as a backup maintainer of the CLI repository.